therealplato/Subverse/README.md

 I need to publish text, voice, photo, video to a specific, limited audience And inform them of the information hygiene policy associated with the content So we can be private

+Use case: Science
+As a scientist who wants to learn and share truth
+I need somewhere to publish my findings to all interested parties So other scientists can validate or invalidate the truth of the findings I also need funding